devams07/spam-detector/README.md

 # 🛡️ Spam Detection System using LSTM

-🚀 A modern Basic AI-powered web application that detects whether a message is **Spam or Not Spam** using a deep learning model (LSTM).
+🚀 A modern AI-powered web application that detects whether a message is **Spam or Not Spam** using a deep learning model (LSTM).

 ---